dchaumond/setup-n8n/README.md

 - SSH access to the instance
 - Sudo privileges on the instance
 - At least 4GB of RAM recommended (2GB for n8n + 2GB for Ollama)
+- At least 20GB of disk space (for n8n, Ollama, and the default LLM model)

 ## Installation Methods